Complete Helix Mattress Review

 Do I Need a Foundation or a Bedframe?

-The bed doesn’t require a foundation or frame in order to be functional.
-However, the company does recommend that some sort of mattress support system be used.
+The Helix bed doesn’t require a foundation or frame in order to be functional.
+However, the company does recommend using some sort of mattress support system.

 More specifically, they recommend the use of the Helix Foundation to provide proper support and prevent mattress sag.